reasnov/laravel-common-modules/docs/master/architecture.md

 ## 4. Pragmatic Layered Architecture & Communication Rules

-To ensure maintainability while avoiding over-engineering, Internara adopts a **Pragmatic Layered Architecture**.
+To ensure maintainability while avoiding over-engineering, this project adopts a **Pragmatic Layered Architecture**.

 ### 4.1 The Golden Rule of Layered Communication